JefoGao/Resource_Generalized-Linear-Models/Chapter01/README.md

 |2. $y\sim N(\mu, \sigma^2)$|2. $y\sim Expo.
 Family$|
 |3. $\mu = x^T \beta$|3. $g(\mu) = x^T \beta$|
 |4.
 OLS or MLE|4.
 MLE|

+## :herb: 1.2 Least Squares vs. Maximum Likelihood

+### :apple: 1.2.1 Least Squares
+Least squares is typically portrayed as an optimization problem where a line is fit to lots of points in two or more dimensions.
+The best line is one where the squared distance between the points and the line is minimized.
+The problem can be generalized to multiple predictor variables where the goal is to find some linear combination that is as close as possible to the Y values.
+This problem is solved by differentiating and equating to zero.

+- In Least-Squares one tries to minimize the square distance between the observed points and the points predicted by the model (e.g. $\hat{y} = \beta_0+\beta_1x$)
+- The minimization is done with regards to (w.r.t. = with reference to) the parameters of the model, i.e. to the $\beta$'s: $\beta_0,\beta_1$ (in 2d example) - which can also be written in vector form simply as $\beta$.
+  - The move to vector notation allows us to move to higher dimension.
+Instead of a line we will fit a plane or a hyperplane.

+$$
+min \sum^n_{i=1} (y_i-\hat{y_i})^2 = min_{\beta_0, \beta_1} \sum^n_{i=1} (y_i-[\beta_0+\beta_1x_i])^2 = min_{\beta} \sum^n_{i=1} (y_i-\beta^Tx_i])^2
+$$

+- By differentiating and equating to zero, we can find the best parameters.
+  - In the linear case (linear in the parameters, that is linear in $\beta$'s: $\beta^Tx$), we can find a closed form solution.
+### :apple: 1.2.2 Maximum Likelihood
+Maximum likelihood assumes a distribution on the Y values.
+In the case of a normal distribution, the mean is assumed to be at the center of the distribution with some standard deviation.
+The goal is to choose beta coefficients that maximize the likelihood function, which is the product of the probability density function of the normal distribution for each observation.
+This function is maximized by differentiating the log of the likelihood function and equating to zero.

+In the case of a normal distribution, the results of the maximum likelihood method and least squares method are the same.
+However, if the Y values come from a non-normal distribution such as a Bernoulli distribution or a Poisson distribution, the maximum likelihood method is used to compute the values of the coefficients that will maximize the distribution.
+In generalized linear models, the Y values are not necessarily from a normal distribution and can come from skewed distributions like a gamma distribution or a chi-squared distribution.

+The next video will provide more intuition on maximum likelihood by contrasting the unconstrained model to the constrained model.